What is "Xerox Scanned Document" scam email?

 |Malware Removal (Windows)||

 "SendGrid Email Scam", "Your account has encountered an error 505", "OneDrive Email Scam", "SharePoint Email Scam" and "Server Notification" are some examples of other phishing spam campaigns.
-Emails sent during these operations are usually disguised as "official", "urgent", "important", "priority" and so on.
-However, these letters can be used for other scams as well.
-What is more, spam campaigns are also used to distribute malware (e.g. trojans, ransomware, etc.).
-Regardless of what scam emails promise, offer, request or demand, the end-goal is the same - to generate profit for the scammers / cyber criminals behind them.
-Therefore, it is strongly advised to exercise caution with received mail.
+Emails sent during these operations are usually disguised as "official", "urgent", "important", "priority" and so on, however, the messages can be used for other scams as well.

 How do spam campaigns infect computers?

-Text presented in the "Xerox Scanned Document" email letter:
+Text presented in the "Xerox Scanned Document" email message:

 Subject: Xerox Scanned - Document: Important Company Guideline Notes